karudedios/Querier.js/readme.md

       .select((a, b, c) => a + b + c);
   ```

-3. **where**: In order to use one or more `{ as, from, where}` clause, the Object you're trying to enumerate should posses a 'where' method.
+3. **where**: In order to use one or more `{ as, from, where}` clause, the Object you're trying to enumerate should have a 'where' method.

   ```C#
     var collection = Enumerable.Range(1, 3).ToList();